agradus/OpenLdocs/docs/documentation/guides/developer_guide.md

 Instead of executing actions, rules can also return data values to the calling program.

 #### Tables
 Basic information OpenL Tablets deals with, such as rules and data, is presented in **tables**.
 Different types of tables serve different purposes.
-For more information on table types, see [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/), the *Table Types* section.
+For more information on table types, see [OpenL Tablets Reference Guide > Table Types](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#table-types).

 #### Projects
 An OpenL Tablets **project** is a container of all resources required for processing rule related information.
 Usually, a project contains Excel files and Java code.
-For more information on projects, see [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/), chapter *Working with Projects*.
+For more information on projects, see [OpenL Tablets Reference Guide > Working with Projects](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#working-with-projects).

 There can be situations where OpenL Tablets projects are used in the development environment but not in production, depending on the technical aspects of a solution.